geoffsalmon/ring-bake/README.md

 which returns a vector [src width height] which you can put straight into the img tag.
-The options :w and :h will scale the image down to fit without the specified dimensions.
+The options :w and :h will scale the image down to fit within the specified dimensions.

 For example, if `image.jpg` is a 1000x600 image then `(bake/image "image.jpg" :w 200)` would return `["image.w=200.jpg" 200 120]`.
 As
 you can see, the height is decreased to 120 to maintain and the option is encoded in the new path as `w=200`.
-To serve these resized images use the ring middlewware
+To serve these resized images use the ring middleware

     (bake/wrap-resize-img app img-dir)